Deco&Design - DIY Finishing - Finishing Techniques

 Don't abuse the gloss!

-There are styles of furniture or objects that look good if the lacquer applied is very glossy.
-But gloss doesn't suit every kind of furniture.
+There are styles of furniture or objects that look good if the applied lacquer is very glossy.
+But gloss doesn't go with every kind of furniture.
 Styles rustic, rustic industrial, shabby chic, farmhouse, Scandinavian do not have gloss among their characteristics.
-If the design suggests one of these styles, the finish must be made to match for the furniture to achieve its purpose.
+If the design suggests one of these styles, the finish must be made to match it for the furniture to achieve its purpose.

 Mirror light is one of the most difficult finishes, both in terms of maintenance and for the person who wants to achieve it.
-I often hear that "the customer wanted it that way".
-But the customer can be helped to understand the advantages and disadvantages of finishes.
-People who buy furniture know very little about wood, derivative panels or types of finish.
-Perhaps if they were explained what it means to maintain a very shiny piece of furniture, how every fingerprint and every speck of dust or very fine scratch shows, they would not be so determined.
+I often hear "the customer wanted it that way".
+But the customer can be helped to understand the pros and cons of finishes.
+Furniture buyers know very little about wood, derived panels or types of finish.
+Perhaps if it were explained to them what it means to maintain a very glossy piece of furniture, how every fingerprint and every speck of dust or very fine scratch shows through, they might not be so determined.

-And glossy doesn't necessarily mean mirror shine.
-A gloss level over 60-70 is already glossy enough for most customers and much easier to obtain and maintain.
-It will be even more satisfying to those who think that if it doesn't shine, it isn't varnished.
-Even at gloss level 40, the varnish has a nice sheen, even if it does not perfectly reflect the surrounding images.
-Gloss levels between 40 and 60 are very pleasant, giving the furniture a silky appearance.
+And gloss doesn't necessarily mean mirror gloss.
+A gloss level Over 60-70 is already glossy enough for most customers and much easier to achieve and maintain.
+It will even be more than satisfactory for those who think that if it's not shiny, it's not varnished.
+Even at gloss level 40, the lacquer has a pleasant sheen, even if it does not perfectly reflect the surrounding images.
+The gloss grades between 40 and 60 are very pleasant, giving the furniture a silky look.

 suitable wood finish